UHDanke/gd_docs/bugs/bugs.md

 ## [2.207] Gradient doesn't account for screen rotation when loading the level

-Gradient triggers without any references use the screen's edges as reference instead.
+Gradient triggers without any references (ID 0) use the screen's edges as reference instead.
 These edges are initialized when the level loads, however, if the camera trigger is placed before the origin camera rotation isn't taken into account.

 Example: